Victorian Cornwall’s leading sector: metal mining

 Camborne’s overseas connections

-At least one child in eight in Camborne on our database spent some time overseas.
+At least one child in six in Camborne on our database spent some time overseas.
 This is likely to be an under-estimate.
 In nineteenth century Cornish mining parishes, at least a quarter of men, possibly as many as a third, would have spent some time overseas.
 For women that proportion might be around 15 per … Continue reading Camborne’s overseas connections

 An interim glance at the big picture